 Examines legal issues as regards interviewing, hiring and disciplining employees.
 Kinds of questions addressed: What questions can you legally not ask during an interview?
 What shouldn't you say in a reference?
-When can you legally
+When can you legally fire an employee?
+Are personnel policies on a contract between the employer and the employee?
+Training and motivational skills developed.
+Essential for anyone interested in working in a supervisory capacity.
+Prerequisite: HC 323.

-HC 336 SUPERVISION/LEADERSHIP\
+HC 336 SUPERVISION/LEADERSHIP